Nealstephenson777/Excursion/README.md

 # Semantic HTML5
 ## Excursion
- In this project, I utilised some of the semantic html5 structure elements to create a static webpage for advertising an application for a mobile devices.
-Please use this opportunity to explore my ability to write semantic html, and my knowledge regarding the structure elements.
+ In this project, I utilised some of the semantic html5 structure elements to create a static webpage for advertising an application for mobile devices.
+Please use this opportunity to explore some of my skills to write semantic html, and my knowledge regarding the structure elements.
 ## Table of contents
 * [General info](#general-info)
 * [Project-Objectives](#project-objectives)